 While writing our first book, The Art of Manliness: Classic Skills and Manners for the Modern Man, we decided to throw a few old-time 19th century slang words into the text just for fun.
-While scouring old dictionaries for some words that would fit into the book, we came across many others that were beyond awesome but didn’t make the cut.
-Here’s a glossary of our favorite manly slang that was tossed about on the streets and saloons back in the day.
-These colorful words and phrases probably won’t ever come back into popular parlance, but they’re a real hoot to read through.
+While scouring old dictionaries for some virile words and phrases that would fit into the book, we came across many others that were beyond awesome but didn’t make the cut.
+Here’s a glossary of some of our favorites (with their original definitions) that were tossed about on the streets and saloons back in the day.
+These colorful expressions probably won’t ever come back into popular parlance, but they’re a real hoot to read through.

 The Art of Manliness Dictionary of Manly 19th Century Vernacular